Anglo Colombian School

-The School was established by a renowned group of Colombian and British private citizens (including four previous ambassadors, among which stands out Jaime Jaramillo Arango) inspired by the principles of traditional British education, including the time-honoured house system.
-It is one of the most renowned laic schools in Bogota and is one of the only schools that continue the British tradition of formal uniform.
+The School was established by a group of Colombian and British private citizens (including four previous ambassadors, among which stands out Jaime Jaramillo Arango) inspired by the principles of traditional British education, including the house system.
+It is one of the most renowned laic schools in Bogotá and is one of the few schools that continue the British tradition of formal uniform.
 The uniform is composed of a dark green tie with stripes the colour of the house to which the student belongs, a white shirt, a dark green blazer and grey trousers (skirts for girls).
 It holds a very strict policy regarding grade repetition and discipline in general.
 Additionally, the majority of the classes are in English and the staff is composed of both foreign and Colombian teachers.

-The Anglo Colombiano School offers an extremely ample variety of IB Diploma subjects, including: English A, Spanish A and B, German B, French B, Physics, Biology, Chemistry, Economics, Business Management, Geography, History, Philosophy, global politics, psychology, Design Technology, Information Technology in a Global Society (ITGS), Computer Science, Mathematics, Mathematical Studies (only Standard Level), Visual Arts, Music, Film and Theatre.
+The Anglo Colombian School offers an extremely ample variety of IB Diploma subjects, including: English A, Spanish A and B, German B, French B, Physics, Biology, Chemistry, Economics, Business Management, Geography, History, Philosophy, global politics, psychology, Design Technology, Information Technology in a Global Society (ITGS), Computer Science, Mathematics, Mathematical Studies (only Standard Level), Visual Arts, Music, Film and Theatre.

 The Colegio Anglo Colombiano also offers a large variety of extracurricular activities, ranging from karate to piano and from football to ballet.
 The school belongs to the Uncoli Organization.
-The Uncoli is a union of international schools in Bogota.
+The Uncoli is a union of international schools in Bogotá.
 They are the governing body of all inter-school competitions and provide the organizational support for sporting, academic and artistic events among the schools.
 As its sport facilities are very diverse and appropriate for big events, it is often chosen to host Uncoli tournaments.

 The school theatre: "Centro Cultural William Shakespeare" (William Shakespeare Cultural Centre), located in the school campus, contains 551 seats, of which 321 can be retracted in order to provide a much bigger stage.
 The theatre is used to hold big assemblies or conferences, the annual dance choreography competitions and any other school events that may require such conditions.
-Occasionally the school grants permission for outside (not related to the school) events to be hosted in the theatre, as it is one of Bogota's biggest and most well-equipped theatres.
+Occasionally the school grants permission for outside (not related to the school) events to be hosted in the theatre, as it is one of Bogotá's biggest and most well-equipped theatres.